Control and Eradication

 Another means of reducing quantities of material removed to landfill would be by using a reduced level excavation.
 Essentially, a layer of soil (which includes the highest concentration of Japanese knotweed material) is removed and taken to landfill.
 The depth of this layer may vary, but could typically be 300-500mm.
 Following this removal, a root barrier membrane is placed over the excavated surface and up to the exposed sides of the dig.
 Excavations adjacent to a building or structure may demand either the root barrier to be heat welded to its surface or left in contact.
 Backfill of excavated areas must only be carried out with knotweed-free soil, aggregate or rubble.
 Reduced level excavation can be used on large or small areas and is perhaps one of the most underused methods; simple, adaptable, reliable and suitable in many situations.
 For this methodology to be effective, it is vital the root barrier is not damaged by any subsequent works.
 Some knotweed rhizomes will remain at depth, but they are likely to retreat into a dormant state beneath the membrane and will eventually die.
 For peace of mind, the area should be monitored for a number of years to ensure no growth emerges around the edges of the membrane.
 Any such growth should be treated with herbicide.
 Alternatively, a root barrier can be used to completely encapsulate the remaining knotweed rhizomes, with the membranes being installed into deeper trenches around the perimeter.

 If the site has sufficient space to accommodate it, the knotweed could be excavated and relocated to form a bund.
-The soil containing the knotweed would be spread out into a thin layer (up to 500mm in height is normally regarded as suitable) and treated with an herbicide programme.
+The soil containing the knotweed would be spread out into a thin layer (no more than 500mm depth) and treated under a herbicide programme.
 This can be a quick and cost-effective solution for many development sites, whereby the knotweed issue is moved away from the development area so that construction works can begin.
 The bund would need to remain undisturbed throughout the treatment programme, which will take several years (other than if the bund is turned over as part of the programme of treatment works).
 On completion, the bund could be landscaped or the soil re-used elsewhere on site – as long as the area where the soil is used is monitored for several years to ensure no new knotweed growth emerges.
 By retaining all of the knotweed material on site, this methodology could qualify for tax concessions.

 Knotweed-resistant root barrier membranes can be utilised in a number of ways.
+As outlined in ‘Excavation’ above, they are a crucial component in the creation of burial ‘cells’.
 Vertical root barriers are used to minimise the risk of an infestation from an adjoining property spreading across the boundary.
 When used in such a manner, they may need to be installed to a depth of up to 2m or even deeper (depending on the circumstances of the site).
 Barriers can be laid horizontally in reduced dig scenarios (as above) or to form a layer of protection beneath hard surfaces.
 Other uses of root barriers involve the protection of buildings or structures if knotweed is in the vicinity by ‘tanking’ (lining) the foundations.
 Root barrier membranes may not be suitable for all locations and will always need to be used in conjunction with other methodologies.
-In most cases, the use of membranes will necessitate the implementation of monitoring and an herbicide treatment programme.
+In most cases, the use of membranes will necessitate the implementation of monitoring and a herbicide treatment programme.

 Copyright © 2018 · All Rights Reserved ·